By Brian W. Levine, Security and Compliance Officer

-Within a single enterprise account, admins can define multiple storage policies for their global deployments, leveraging on-premises storage, private cloud, and Syncplicity’s cloud storage within a single seamless user experience.
+Within a single enterprise account, admins can define multiple storage policies for their global deployments, leveraging on-premises storage, private cloud, and Syncplicity by Axway’s cloud storage within a single seamless user experience.
 Folders and files can be securely shared globally, while maintaining control of where the data is stored and who owns the content.

 End-users are able to access data in multiple storage locations and access shares from multiple companies, with a single log-in.
 Similar offerings in the market require end-users to create multiple unique accounts for each storage location, which results in account sprawl, a broken user-experience, and a nightmare for IT governance.

-In contrast to Syncplicity, cloud-only EFSS providers do not offer the flexibility to use private cloud, public cloud, and on-premises storage within a single account - with popular cloud-only solutions, enterprises are forced to move all of their data to a multi-tenant public cloud for storage and processing, which opens potential for data leakage and breach of confidentiality.
+In contrast to Syncplicity by Axway, cloud-only EFSS providers do not offer the flexibility to use private cloud, public cloud, and on-premises storage within a single account - with popular cloud-only solutions, enterprises are forced to move all of their data to a multi-tenant public cloud for storage and processing, which opens potential for data leakage and breach of confidentiality.

 Enabling Global and Mid-size enterprises to adopt the cloud